Southern Ocean ecosystems research

 Like marine ecosystems world-wide, the Southern Ocean faces many threats and conservation issues as a result of physical, chemical and biological changes.
 These changes are already occurring and will continue to occur because of fishing, climate change and ocean acidification.
 Changes to Southern Ocean ecosystems have consequences for the global carbon cycle, the conservation of threatened and depleted marine species and for the sustainable exploitation of fisheries.

-Scientific research under this theme is helping scientists understand the impact of global change on Southern Ocean ecosystems, the effective conservation of Antarctic and Southern Ocean wildlife and the sustainable, ecosystem-based management of Southern Ocean fisheries.
+Our research is helping scientists understand the impact of global change on Southern Ocean ecosystems, the effective conservation of Antarctic and Southern Ocean wildlife and the sustainable, ecosystem-based management of Southern Ocean fisheries.

 - Marine ecosystem change